Portablefire22/Kitten-rs/projects/league-stat/content.md

 API code causing the rewrite to be mentally draining to even think about.

 Implementing player searching was fairly trivial, the only problem was due to me re-using the old HTML as it only had a single text input when both the username and tagline need to be inputted.
-The solution to this was fairly trivial and involved splitting the input at "#", then checking if the tag exists, and 404'ing if anything *freaky* occured.
+The solution to this was quite simple and involved splitting the input at "#", then checking if the tag exists, and 404'ing if anything *freaky* occured.
 Not the greatest solution, but it should be robust enough to ship.

 ## Summoner Profiles
 Following with the theme of the previous section, my main problem whilst adding profiles was due to me re-using old HTML